A variational approach to strongly damped wave equations: Introduction

 Aim of this paper is to discuss~\eqref{damped} under assumptions on $B$ that complement, or perhaps interpolate, those of the above mentioned papers.
 In fact, we will assume $B$ to be \emph{at least} as unbounded as $A$.
 The quoted results suggest that $\alpha=\frac{1}{2}$ is a critical exponent, whenever~\eqref{standing} holds.
 In fact, we will show that the exponent $\alpha=1$ is critical, too.
 More precisely if $\alpha=1$, then the leading term in~\eqref{damped} is not $A$ anymore, but $B$.
 In fact, we show that~\eqref{damped} is governed by an analytic semigroup under quite weak boundedness assumptions on $A$, whenever $B$ is associated with a closed, $H$-elliptic form.
 In particular, we show that no closedness or spectral conditions on $A$ are necessary.
 Our method is based on the introduction of a suitable weak formulation of~\eqref{damped}, and then on the application of the theory of sesquilinear forms on complex Hilbert spaces.
 We refer to~\cite{Ou05,Ar04} for comprehensive treatments of this mature theory that goes back to Kato and Lions, and to~\cite{DL88} for a similar, slightly less general approach to damped wave equations due to Dautray--Lions.

 In Section~\ref{first} we introduce our general framework and show a first well-posedness result for~\eqref{damped}.
 To this aim we prove a perturbation lemma for sesquilinear forms that may be of independent interest.
 We also obtain a first estimate on the angle of analyticity.
 In Section~\ref{interpo} we impose slightly stronger conditions and, by means of a recent result due to Crouzeix--Haase, we find sufficient condition in order that the semigroup is analytic of angle $\frac{\pi}{2}$: this includes the relevant case of self-adjoint damping operator $B$.
 Some applications to semilinear problems are also considered.
-Finally, in Section~\ref{dynam} we briefly discuss how our theory can be adapted in order to discuss
+Finally, in Section~\ref{dynam} we briefly discuss how our theory can be adapted in order to discuss damped wave equations with a certain class of dynamic boundary conditions.

 It is fair to add that a variational approach to linear damped wave equations has also been pursued in~\cite[\S~XVIII.5.1]{DL88}, see also~\cite[\S~XVIII.6]{DL88}.
 Indeed, Dautray--Lions' methods are quite similar to those presented in Section~2 below, and they also consider the neutral equation $C\ddot{u}(t)+Au(t)+B\dot{u}(t)=0$, $t\geq 0$, even in the nonautonomous case, where $D(B)\subset D(A)$.
 Though, the assumptions in~\cite[\S~XVIII.5.1]{DL88} are restricted to the case of $A,B$ differential operators whose principal part is self-adjoint and (in the case of $B$) also strictly positive definite, and no angle of analyticity is proved there.
 However, their main result~\cite[Thm.~XVIII.1]{DL88} is admittedly very close to Corollary~\ref{wellp} below.